 Strawberry Surprise was infamously present at Pennsic War.
 Now when you check in for the event, you're given the suggested drinking rules for the event.
-To wit, don't drink it if it A. Smokes.
-B. Glows.
-C. Glitters.
-D. They won't tell you what's in it.
-E. The name contains the word "Surprise".
+To wit, don't drink it if it A.) Smokes.
+B.) Glows.
+C.) Glitters.
+D.) They won't tell you what's in it. and E.) The name contains the word "Surprise".

 In the Scandinavian countries people drink "Turkish Pepper" shots, which is vodka mixed with crushed "Turkish Pepper"-candies (pepper and salmiak).
 The Finnish retail version was removed after (false) rumors of fatalities, and the version currently sold has less alcohol content.
 You really should mix it yourself though, and in this case it can apparently be too strong for Vince Neil.

 The "Four Horsemen" normally consists of one shot each of Jim Beam, Johnny Walker, Jack Daniels, and Jose Cuervo.
 Some people choose to replace one of the three whiskies with Captain Morgan, which doesn't agree with the tequila in most people's stomachs.
 To quote an experienced drinker, who was holding a buddy's head up over the toilet at the time: